nsbgn/handalf/README.md

   special characters by typing intuitive keys in succession.
 For example, <kbd>Multi</kbd><kbd>c</kbd><kbd>=</kbd> becomes `€`.

+## Shift

+We need a clever way to compromise on the lack of thumb keys on a laptop keyboard, in as unobtrusive a way as possible.
+My solution is the
+following:

+Ideally, the bottom-left key will be the backslash, but on a laptop, this key will retain its function as <kbd>Shift</kbd>.
+In the Shift- and AltGr-layers, it is then *also* a backslash.
+That is, double tapping
+<kbd>Shift</kbd>, or tapping while holding <kbd>AltGr</kbd>, will get
+you `\`, and if you keep holding the key, the associated Shift modifier will stay active.

+Because `\` is often for escaping, it will normally be combined with special characters, and thus, you would have needed to activate
+<kbd>AltGr</kbd> or <kbd>Shift</kbd> *anyway*.
+In this way, we retain an
+easily accessible <kbd>Shift</kbd> on generic keyboards, including oneshot behaviour, without wasting a good spot for a useful symbol key.

+The position at the edge is aesthetically pleasing, as `\` is often used for escaping characters.
+Moreover, its location has some precedent.

 ## Escape

 ![The action portion of the Handalf keyboard layout.](kb-action.svg)